mohamedamine99/mohamedamine99/README.md

 * [Digital-Lock-with-VHDL-state-machine](https://github.com/mohamedamine99/Digital-Lock-with-VHDL-state-machine)

 ### 💻 What I'm currently working on
-- Creating Sensor MPU9050 library using C/C++
+- Computer vision with ESP32 and python PySerial library

 ### 📖 What I'm currently learning
 - Embedded C with ESP32